schoeberl/librelane/docs/source/usage/writing_plugins.md

 ### Bring-your-own-tools

-You may require users to bring their own tools by installing them on their own and adding them to `PATH`, then running OpenLane with the plugin separately.
+You may require users to bring their own tools by installing them on their own and adding them to `PATH`, then running LibreLane with the plugin separately.

 This is usually the only option for proprietary utilities.